acieroid/newsome/README.md

 FreeBSD + ZFS Installation
 ==========================

 The `install` directory contains some stuff to get a FreeBSD running in no time, with a ZFS root file system!
-Get an [image of mfsBSD](http://mfsbsd.vx.sk/files/images/), boot it, connect to it (ssh is running by default!) with root:mfsroot as credentials, and copy the `install/install.sh` script on it, using eg. fetch or scp.
+Get an [image of mfsBSD](http://mfsbsd.vx.sk/files/images/), boot it, connect to it (ssh is running by default!) with root:mfsroot as credentials.

-You will probably want to change some parameters in this script, such as the network-related parameters.
-Just edit the script.
-When you're satisfied, launch `install.sh`:
+You will probably want to set some parameters concerning the installation, such as the network-related parameters.
+Just edit the ``parameters.sh`` script:

+    $ vi parameters.sh

+When you're satisfied, copy the parameters script and `install.sh`, and launch the installation:

+    $ scp install.sh parameters.sh root@ip:
+    $ ssh root@ip # mfsbsd connects with dhcp, root password: mfsroot
     # sh install.sh

 You will be prompted for a root password at the end of the procedure, and you